abhijeetsandilya/Periodic_table/README.md

 ## Data
 The project uses a simple CSV file (elements_118.csv) containing the atomic number, symbol, and name of all 118 elements.
 If you want a full dataset (mass, radius, electronegativity, etc.), you can expand the CSV and the app will display the extra fields automatically.
 Improve electron configuration accuracy for more exceptions

-🤝 Contributing

-If someone wants to add features, clean up the UI, or help expand the dataset, feel free.
-The project is intentionally simple so others can learn from it or play with it.

-If you want alternate versions — more funny, more formal, more “startup pitch” style, more academic — just tell me and I’ll rewrite it.